 This pair of headphones are excellent for monitoring work for your mixing console.
 They have great frequency response, closed ear design and are comfortable to wear.
 They also come with a 1/8″ jack as standard, but also a 1/4″ adapter.
-Read more about the best headphones for live sound mixing.
+Read more about headphones for a good sound mix.

 2)Zoom H2n Handheld Digital Recorder

 The Zoom H2n Recorder is one of my favourite pieces of gear.
 I am currently on my second one, after stupidly dropping my first one on a stone floor.
 I didn’t hesitate getting another one as the sound quality is so good.
 It’s great for recording sermons, but as it is portable, it is also very handy for recording meetings and conference talks.
 It is also a great mic for podcasting as you can plug it straight into the USB on a laptop or PC and use as a digital microphone.
 It records in WAV or MP3 format onto a SmartMedia card which allows you to transfer files to PC.
 Read my full review of the Zoom H2n here

 3)Mackie PROFX4V2 Channel Mixer